StephenKing/summerschool-2015-ryu/README.rst

 SDN Hands-On Tutorial
 =====================

-This tutorial based on the Ryu SDN controller was given at the [COST ACROSS Summer School 2015](http://summerschool2015.informatik.uni-wuerzburg.de) at the [University of Würzburg, Germany](http://www3.informatik.uni-wuerzburg.de).
+This tutorial based on the Ryu SDN controller was given at the `COST ACROSS Summer School 2015 <http://summerschool2015.informatik.uni-wuerzburg.de>`_ at the `University of Würzburg, Germany <http://www3.informatik.uni-wuerzburg.de>`_.

 The tutorial included implementation of two controller apps:

-- [ryu.app.learningswitch](https://github.com/StephenKing/summerschool-2015-ryu/blob/summerschool/ryu/app/learningswitch.py): A simple Layer 2 switch implementation.
+- `ryu.app.learningswitch <https://github.com/StephenKing/summerschool-2015-ryu/blob/summerschool/ryu/app/learningswitch.py>`_: A simple Layer 2 switch implementation.
-- [ryu.app.shortestpath](https://github.com/StephenKing/summerschool-2015-ryu/blob/summerschool/ryu/app/shortestpath.py) a more sophisticated implementation using [networkx](https://networkx.github.io) to compute shortest path also through a topology consisting of loops.
+- `ryu.app.shortestpath <https://github.com/StephenKing/summerschool-2015-ryu/blob/summerschool/ryu/app/shortestpath.py>`_ a more sophisticated implementation using `networkx <https://networkx.github.io>`_ to compute shortest path also through a topology consisting of loops.

-The virtual machine used in the tutorial (based on the work of [SDN Hub](http://sdnhub.org/tutorials/sdn-tutorial-vm/)) can be downloaded [here](http://www3.informatik.uni-wuerzburg.de/staff/steffen.gebert/download/SDN-Hands-On_Summerschool_2015.ova).
+The virtual machine used in the tutorial (based on the work of `SDN Hub <http://sdnhub.org/tutorials/sdn-tutorial-vm/>`_) can be downloaded `here <http://www3.informatik.uni-wuerzburg.de/staff/steffen.gebert/download/SDN-Hands-On_Summerschool_2015.ova>`_.

-The scripts `./run_mininet1.sh` (1 switch for the learning switch scenario)and `./run_mininet4.py` (4 meshed switches for the shortest path scenario) can be used to connect hosts and switches to the controller.
+The scripts ``./run_mininet1.sh`` (1 switch for the learning switch scenario)and ``./run_mininet4.py`` (4 meshed switches for the shortest path scenario) can be used to connect hosts and switches to the controller.

 What's Ryu
 ==========